leonstel/leonstel.github.io/drafts/gmap2.md

 There will be mutants among you to be found
 Can you make an app to help me find mutants and gather the yet to come X MEN team?

+##App features
+- Separation of multiple mutants types (alpha beta) -> set video time where this happens
+    - you can hide | show all mutants of type x at once -> set video time where this happens
+- The Cerebro helmet has a fluctuating range radius ( the blue circle around professor X), range must be dynamically updated every time -> set video time where this happens
+- When mutants are detected within professor x range mark them as discovered -> set video time where this happens
+- When mutants are discovered you can send the Wolverine to recruit them on the X MEN team -> set video time where this happens

 ## What you will be learning in this series?
 - Store principle vanilla js
 - Getting you in the right direction with reusable googlemaps infrastructure